Last Updated on October 12, 2023

 Want the prettiest (but cleanest) pout around?
 Try this radiant ruby lip crème by Aether Beauty – it’s such a gorgeous shade!

-I love the fact Sephora sells clean beauty products – it means eco-friendly beauty truly is catching on and becoming more accessible.
+I love the fact that Sephora sells clean beauty products – it means eco-friendly beauty truly is catching on and becoming more accessible.

 What I love about this sustainable lip product is that it’s made with 100 percent recycled plastic, the first fully recycled lip component in the beauty industry.
 Plus, it’s sustainably packaged using FSC paper and soy inks.